surbhioberoi/ridestats/README.md

 * Kilometers travelled in Uber.
 * Total time spent waiting for an Uber.
 * Total time spent in an Uber.
-* Map displaying cities travelled along with the count of rides taken in each.